The Metal Element

 Autumn is the season of decay and destruction, of letting go and grieving our losses whilst surrendering to the seduction of change, of underworld magic where base materials begin their process of transformation into precious ones, and things like Chelsea Wolfe begin to make a little more sense.

-Yes m’dears, the season of the Dark Goddess is upon us, and should you need a suitable soundtrack to match the entropic ennui of THE most yin of yin time of year, I got yo backs!
+Yes m’dears, the season of the Dark Goddess is upon us, and should you need a suitable soundtrack to match the entropic ennui of THE most yin of yin time of year, I got your backs!
 In my latest installment of Mixtapes of the Tao, I’ve finessed an Acu Jamz playlist to croon tales of diamonds and rust into your ear while you contemplate your sorrows and losses whilst swaying to Metal’s boom + clack.
 Ahhhhh, Metal season… smelt us into something more refined, let pressure and time weave their spells upon us in your alchemical gristmill.

 Public Service Announcement: If you love mixing Joy Division with Janet Jackson and have a rampant disregard for social codes, you may already be a Taoist!